nazarli-shabnam/subscription-tracker/README.md

 A Node.js REST API for tracking and managing subscriptions with automated email reminders before renewal dates.

+## About This Project

+**Subscription Tracker** is a comprehensive backend API solution designed to help individuals and businesses keep track of their recurring subscriptions and services.
+Whether you're managing personal subscriptions like Netflix, Spotify, or gym memberships, or tracking business SaaS subscriptions, this API provides a centralized system to monitor, organize, and never miss a renewal date.

+### What Can You Do With This Project?

+1. **Track Multiple Subscriptions**

+   - Add subscriptions with details like name, price, currency, frequency (daily, weekly, monthly, yearly), and payment method
+   - Organize subscriptions by categories (sports, news, entertainment, lifestyle, technology, finance, politics, or other)
+   - Monitor subscription status (active, cancelled, expired)

+2. **Never Miss a Renewal**

+   - Automatically receive email reminders at strategic intervals (7, 5, 2, and 1 days before renewal)
+   - Get notified before your subscription renews so you can decide whether to continue or cancel
+   - Track renewal dates and payment methods for each subscription

+3. **User Management**

+   - Secure user registration and authentication using JWT tokens
+   - Each user can only access their own subscriptions
+   - Password-protected accounts with secure password hashing

+4. **Automated Workflows**

+   - Leverages Upstash QStash for reliable, scheduled email delivery
+   - Workflows automatically handle reminder scheduling when subscriptions are created
+   - Smart reminder system that only sends notifications for active subscriptions

+5. **Security & Performance**
+   - Built-in rate limiting to prevent abuse
+   - Bot detection to protect your API
+   - Input validation to ensure data integrity
+   - Secure authentication and authorization

+### Use Cases

+- **Personal Finance Management**: Track all your monthly subscriptions in one place and avoid surprise charges
+- **Budget Planning**: Monitor subscription costs and identify opportunities to reduce spending
+- **Business Expense Tracking**: Keep track of SaaS subscriptions and software licenses for your company
+- **Subscription Auditing**: Review and manage subscriptions before they auto-renew
+- **Family Account Management**: Centralize family subscription tracking

+### Key Benefits

+- ✅ **Automated Reminders**: Never forget a renewal date with automated email notifications
+- ✅ **Multi-Currency Support**: Track subscriptions in USD, EUR, or GBP
+- ✅ **Flexible Frequencies**: Support for daily, weekly, monthly, and yearly subscriptions
+- ✅ **Category Organization**: Easily categorize and filter subscriptions
+- ✅ **Secure & Scalable**: Built with security best practices and modern architecture
+- ✅ **RESTful API**: Easy to integrate with frontend applications or mobile apps

 ## Features

 - 🔐 User authentication (JWT-based)